Yaswanth130304/amfosstasks/README.md

 | <a href="https://https://github.com/Yaswanth130304/amfosstasks/tree/main/Task-11">Task-11</a> | Figma Ninja | Completed |

 ## The About
 Hello!
 I'm Yaswanth.R from CSE-C currently in sem-3, I'm from AP but I can speak English, Hindi.
 So, comming to the point I already applied for amfoss in sem-1 but due to some issues i had to drop at that time but now those issues havebeen solved and I wish to join in the club to explore more.
-Now i've completed 8tasks.
+Now i've completed 8.5 tasks.
 I really enjoyed time while doing these tasks.